cs7641-g13/cs7641-g13.github.io/index.md

 ![image](https://user-images.githubusercontent.com/30110646/165373594-64686338-17c4-4371-a698-74c31f4a8872.png)

 #### 1-D Convolutional Neural Network

+For input to the fully connected neural network(FCNN), non-numerical features, i.e. team names are converted to one-hot vector representations of size 30 each (there are 30 unique teams in total), and dates are disintegrated into 3 features- day, month and year.

 The 1-D convolutional neural network used had two 1-D convolutional layers, with 32 and 64 filters each respectively.
 A kernel size of 3 was used with stride as 1.
 The two convolutional layers were followed by two fully connected layers, having output sizes 200 and 2 respectively.
 All layers except the last fully connected layer were followed Rectified Linear Unit as the activation function.
 The last fully connected layer used Softmax as the activation function for classification into one of 2 classes (team A wins vs Team B wins).
 The learning rate used was 1e-5, and Sparse Categorical Crossentropy loss was used (labels used were 0 and 1).
 Adam optimizer was used for training.
 The data was split into training and testing data according to an 80:20 ratio.